 - disregard of the outcomes of inspections carried out by public authorities.

-The second one is the Act on the Protection of Competition, which targets behaviour that has disrupted or could disrupt competition, regardless of whether this is engaged in collectively or individually.
+The second instrument is the Act on the Protection of Competition, which targets behaviour that has disrupted or could disrupt competition, regardless of whether this is engaged in collectively or individually.

-The Act on the Protection of Competition follows the EU's definition of abuse of dominant position, providing a general clause and six typical types of abuse.27
+The Act on the Protection of Competition follows the EU's definition of abuse of dominant position, providing a general clause and six typical types of abuse.28

 The Competition Authority relies heavily on the guidelines and case law of the European Union and cites them in most of its decisions, in which it also applies EU principles.
 While a per se approach may have been more common several years ago, today, the Competition Authority claims to embrace this effects-based approach.

 ii Exclusionary abuses

 With the exception of the České dráhy case29 and the landmark Student Agency v.
 Asiana case,30 few cases have been initiated in relation to predatory pricing.
 In short, the Competition Authority takes a more holistic and effects-based approach to this behaviour and tries to assess its impact.
 In this respect, where a sales price is below the cost price, this alone is not sufficient to disrupt competition, rather the impact of the entire period in which these prices are maintained would also have to be measured.
 Predatory pricing can, therefore, be a legitimate tool in competition.